 Expats will also get to enjoy living in Brussels and the lifestyle it offers residents.
 The wealth of cultural and historical attractions, top-class eateries and fantastic shopping afford it a unique atmosphere that is rich with history and youthful energy.
 The modern, well-organised and affordable public transport system in Brussels consists of a metro as well as trams and buses, making it easy for anyone to navigate around the city.

 Expats can also rest assured that their families will be taken care of.
 The city offers world-class healthcare facilities as well as a wide selection of high quality local and international schools.
-There are also a number of child-friendly attractions and activities in Brussels for expat families to enjoy in their free time.
+There are also many child-friendly attractions and activities in Brussels for expat families to enjoy in their free time.

 From apartments in the European Quarter to more spacious housing on the city’s fringes, expats should also have few problems finding accommodation in Brussels.
 The traffic in Brussels is notorious for being congested.
-It is therefore advised to find accommodation close to work to avoid costly commuting fees.
+It's therefore advised to find accommodation close to work to avoid costly commuting fees.

 Overall, expats in Brussels will find that life in this European city is full of new experiences and adventures.
-Those with an open mind who are willing to adapt to the local language and culture should have very little difficulty settling down in their new home.
+Those with an open mind and willingness to adapt to the local language and culture should have very little difficulty settling down in their new home.